-You must have in place an infrastructure for monitoring and evaluating that is capable of reporting agreed outcomes; ie the impact on your clients and that your outcomes represent value for money.
+You must have an infrastructure for monitoring and evaluating that is capable of reporting agreed outcomes, ie the impact on your clients, and that your outcomes represent value for money.

 No aspect of the activity funded by this grant may be party political in intention, use or presentation.